-- (i) The maximum number of approved unissued new ordinary shares of RM0.50 each available for allotment under the SIS shall not exceed in aggregate of ten per cent (10%) of the issued and paid-up share capital of the Company at any point in time during the duration of the SIS; - (ii) Save for Directors, the eligible employees are those confirmed full time employees of the Group and who have served for a continuous period of at least one (1) year; - (iii) A grantee shall be allowed to exercise the options granted subject to the following percentage limits based on entitlement granted:
+- (i) The maximum number of approved unissued new ordinary shares available for allotment under the SIS shall not exceed in aggregate of ten per cent (10%) of the issued and paid-up share capital of the Company at any point in time during the duration of the SIS; - (ii) Save for Directors, the eligible employees are those confirmed full time employees of the Group and who have served for a continuous period of at least one (1) year; - (iii) A grantee shall be allowed to exercise the options granted subject to the following percentage limits based on entitlement granted:

-Year option is granted 2017
+Year option is granted 2022

-Cumulative % of options exercisable during the option period in ı
+Cumulative % of options exercisable during the option period in

-Year 1 Year 2 - 20%
+Year 1 -

+Year 2 15%

-Year 3 40%
+Year 3 30%

-Year 4 60%
+Year 4 45%

 Year 5 100%

-(iv) The exercise price shall be based on the weighted average market price of the shares of the Company for the five (5) market days immediately preceding the offer date subject to a discount of not more than ten per cent (10%) or at the par value of the shares of the Company, whichever is higher.
+(iv) The exercise price shall be based on the weighted average market price of the shares of the Company for the five (5) market days immediately preceding the offer date subject to a discount of not more than ten per cent (10%).

-29. Employee benefits (continued)
+30. Employee benefits (continued)

-29.1 Share-based payments (continued)
+30.1 Share-based payments (continued)

-The following options were granted under the SIS to take up the unissued ordinary shares:
+The following options were granted under the Option scheme: